Is the Stock Market Rigged???

 • The extended bull market/crash cycles have become too predictable to be explained by mass human behavior.
 Even in a herd, we’re just not that rational.

-• There’s an obvious and growing disconnect between the stock market and the real economy; the market has shown that it will rise even during the worst circumstances.
+• There’s an obvious and growing disconnect between the stock market and the real economy.
+The market has shown that it will rise even during the worst circumstances.

-• During the bull market phases, corrections of more than 10% are virtually unknown—natural human behavior doesn’t support that level of consistency.
+• During the bull market phases, corrections of more than 10% are virtually unknown.
+Natural human behavior doesn’t support that level of consistency.

-• When the market is rising, any news is good news, or put another way, nothing can derail the bull.
+• When the market is rising, any news is good news.
+Or put another way, nothing can derail the bull.

 • The stock market is a critical barometer of the health of the economy and the political implications that carries.
 For this reason alone the potential for manipulation cannot be dismissed easily.

-And now the obvious question: why the crashes if the bull markets are so well orchestrated?
-That’s the problem—they work too well, and the only thing that can stop them are periodic system hemorrhages, which may be why the crashes have become as regular, predicable and extreme as the bull markets themselves.
+That’s the problem – they work too well.
+The only thing that can stop them are periodic system hemorrhages, which may be why the crashes have become as regular, predicable and extreme as the bull markets themselves.

 A strategy to play the rigged markets: Buy in after the next crash and hold until valuations become ridiculous.
 They will, and if the pattern holds, they’ll stay there for longer than anyone thinks they can (still more evidence of manipulation).
 Sell when you think that point has been reached.
-As a fail safe, sell on a 20% market slide—that’ll be solid evidence that the manipulators have lost the handle on the run up and something worse is coming.
-As to stock selection, get as close as you can to the latest edition of the “Nifty Fifty” or, failing that, punt and go for index funds—you’ll win either way—the deck is stacked so it’s guaranteed!
+As a fail safe, sell on a 20% market slide.
+That’ll be solid evidence that the manipulators have lost the handle on the run up and something worse is coming.
+As to stock selection, get as close as you can to the latest edition of the “Nifty Fifty”.
+Or, failing that, punt and go for index funds – you’ll win either way.
+The deck is stacked so it’s guaranteed!

 The stock market is just doing what it does naturally